Deputy Premier of Manitoba

 The deputy premier of Manitoba is a Cabinet minister in the province of Manitoba, Canada.
 The position has existed for several years, but only appears to have become a full-fledged Cabinet portfolio in 1988.
 Between 2009 and 2011, the position was held by both Eric Robinson and Rosann Wowchuk; from 2015 to 2016, it was held by both Eric Robinson and Kerri Irvin-Ross.
-The current deputy premier is Cliff Cullen under Premier Heather Stefanson.
+The current deputy premier is Uzoma Asagwara under Premier Wab Kinew.

 The minister fulfills the responsibilities of the premier of Manitoba, at times when the premier is absent.
-The deputy premier is not a constitutionally defined role and has no formal place in the line of succession to the premier of Manitoba.
+The deputy premier is a key part of succession plans for the premier of Manitoba.
+If the premier dies, the deputy premier replaces them.